Battle of Elandslaagte

-The Battle of Elandslaagte (21 October 1899) was a battle of the Second Boer War, and one of the few clear-cut tactical victories won by the British during the conflict.
-However, the British force retreated afterwards, throwing away their advantage.
+The Battle of Elandslaagte (21 October 1899) took place during the Second Boer War, and was one of the few decisive victories won by the British during the conflict.
+At the time, the Boers were invading Natal, and had occupied the railway station at Elandslaagte.
+To dispel the Boers from their position, the British Army led a two-pronged assault in the hills which the Boers occupied, forcing them to retreat.
+However, the British force retreated afterwards due to fear of another Boer force, throwing away their advantage.

 Prelude

 When the Boers invaded Natal, a force under General Johannes Kock occupied the railway station at Elandslaagte on 19 October 1899, thus cutting the communications between the main British force at Ladysmith and a detachment at Dundee.
 De Kock's forces consisted mainly of men of the Johannesburg Commando with detachments of German, French, Dutch, American, and Irish Boer foreign volunteers.

 Learning that the telegraph had been cut, Lieutenant General Sir George White sent his cavalry commander, Major General John French to recapture the station.
 Arriving shortly after dawn on 21 October, French found the Boers present in strength, with two field guns.
 He telegraphed to Ladysmith for reinforcements, which shortly afterwards arrived by train.